 As for the trains themselves, they’re very comfortable, which is great since your butt will be planted on one for a while.

-See Related: Best Things to do in Juneau, Alaska
+See Related: Fun & Best Things to Do in Homer, Alaska

 Adventure Class or GoldStar Service: What’s Best?

 You can choose between Adventure Class or GoldStar Services, depending on the route you’re taking.

 We took the GoldStar Service and it was completely worth it.
 It was the experience of a lifetime that I certainly will never regret taking.
 The views from both the top-level service with the glass roof as well as the bottom level for full-service dining were extraordinary.

 Plus, the trains have wheelchair access, non-smoking cars, and baggage service in Fairbanks, Talkeetna, Anchorage, and Denali.

 If you want to book your ticket or check the fare, all the information regarding the route and your train is available on the Alaska Railroad website.

 Also, you can check the train schedules for different seasons to avoid any disappointment, since some routes are only available every other day during winter.

 The construction of this mighty stretch of railroad began in 1903 when the Alaska Central Railway built a 50-mile railroad starting from Seward.
 The plan was to help connect northern Alaskan settlements to her southern seaports, and ferry lumber, minerals, and animal goods south via the railroad.

 In 1910, the railway was extended up to 71 miles from Seward while the Alaska Central Railway was rebranded as the Alaska Northern Railway Co.